„Kosmischer Drachen! Von welchem Planeten bist

 „Argentine Rapture”

-the world, none more so than the Argentine Victor Hugo Morales, whose described Diego
+around the world, none more so than the Argentine Victor Hugo Morales, whose

-Maradonas second goal in the 1986 World Cup quarter-final against England thus:
+described Diego Maradonas second goal in the 1986 World Cup quarter-final against

-memorable, en la jugada de todos los tiempos... barrilete cósmico... de qué planeta viniste?
+corrida memorable, en la jugada de todos los tiempos... barrilete cósmico... de qué

-in the greatest play of all time!...
+run, in the greatest play of all time!...
 Cosmic barrel [2]..
-Which planet did you come from, to leave
+Which planet did you come

 Para que el país sea un puño apretado, gritando por Argentina....por Maradona...